 Peace Corps Fellows

-The School of Media and Communication at Bowling Green State University entered a partnership with Peace Corps to become a Paul D. Coverdell Fellows Program in Spring 2014.
+The partnership between BGSU and the Paul D. Coverdell Fellows Program expanded to include Media and Communication graduate program in 2014.
 The School finds the global perspective and service orientation of Peace Corps a perfect fit for its scholarly emphasis and pedagogical mission.

 Scholarships and assistantships are available for Coverdell Fellows.
 For highly qualified Coverdell Fellows, a package of full tuition scholarship and graduate assistantship stipend is offered for their entire duration of study.
 The stipend for all graduate assistants in the School of Media and Communication is on par with other research institutions while the cost of living in the Bowling Green area is 15% below of the national average.
 In addition, Professional Development Fund is available to support research and conference activities.
 The School will also provide comfortable and technologically updated study areas and lounges for graduate students in our new facility scheduled to open in 2016.

 The school has on-going strong partnerships with multiple non-profit organizations in the region and highly rewarding internship opportunities in the organizations will be extended to Coverdell Fellows in the Graduate programs of the School of Media and Communication.
 Alternatively, Coverdell Fellows can secure an internship in an organization of their choosing and get approval.
-The internships will be supervised by a designated faculty to qualify for graduation credits.
+The internships must be with underserved population in the U.S. or its territories and will be supervised by a designated faculty to qualify for graduation credits.

 Dr. Catherine Cassara